zzhenjie01/dsa3101-ay2425s2-team6/models/README.md

 TC_FOLDER_DIR=evaluation_data/
 TC_EVAL_RESULT_DIR=evaluation_results/
 ```
+`ESG_MODEL_METRIC_EXTRACTION_URL`: QnA API endpoint
+`TC_FOLDER_DIR`: to store testcases in .json format
+`TC_EVAL_RESULT_DIR`: to store validation result in .csv format after evaluation

 2) Stay in `model-tests/` and set ollama model for deepeval
 ```
-deepeval set-ollama deepseek-r1:1.8b
+deepeval set-ollama deepseek-r1:8b
 ```
-Ensure Ollama is installed and use any reasoning model that you prefer (in this case deepseek-r1:1.8b)
+Ensure Ollama is installed and use any reasoning model that you prefer (in this case deepseek-r1:8b)

 3) Run `evaluate_testcases.py`
 ```